 Musical talent and a passionate connection to the music was literally born to Leandro Saint-Hill Montejo.
 In Camagüey, Cuba, at the age of seven he first got violin lessons from his father Marcelo Saint-Hill Sweeney.
-At eleven he was introduced to the basics of saxophone playing by Mario Lombida.
+At eleven he was introduced to the basics of saxophone playing by Mario Lombida, and a few years later J. Blanco & A. Thompson took over as mentors.
 The way was paved for an extraordinary development as a musician and composer.

-After graduating from the José White Music School, he initially worked as a teacher at the conservatory in Las Tunas.
-Then he moved to the capital Havana and worked together with music greats such as the Bolero singer Beatriz Márquez, Salsa Star Manolín “El Médico de la Salsa” or the Carlos Maza Jazz Quintet.
+After graduating from the Escuela Profesional de Musica in Camagüey, Cuba Leandro worked as a lecturer at the Conservatory in Las Tunas.
+He moved to Havana and worked with great musicians such as the bolero singer Beatriz Márquez, salsa star Manolín “El médico de la Salsa” or the Carlos Maza Jazz Quintet.

-For years Leandro Saint-Hill has been touring Europe and around the world with stars like Omar Sosa, Trilok Gurtu, Tony Martinez – Cuban Power, Omar Sosa, Roberto Santamaria and Julio Barreto, Mercado Negro, Andy Montañez, Willy Chirino.
+Leandro tours worldwide with stars like Omar Sosa, Trilok Gurtu, Gonzalo Rubalcaba, Tony Martinez and The Cuban Power, R. Santamaria or Julio Barreto.
 This lively international exchange also benefits his own new project: the Leandro Saint-Hill Quartet.

 Leandro Saint Hill Quartet: Cadencias